Microsoft Data Engineer Interview (2026)

-Microsoft operates one of the largest cloud platforms in the world, and their DE teams build the data infrastructure behind Office 365, Azure, Xbox, and Bing.
-Interviews emphasize Azure-native architectures, strong SQL fundamentals, and the growth mindset that defines Microsoft's engineering culture.
-Here is what each round covers.
+Microsoft operates one of the largest cloud platforms in the world, and their DE teams build the data infrastructure behind Office 365, Azure, Xbox, Bing, and Copilot.
+Interviews emphasize Azure-native architectures, strong SQL fundamentals, and the growth mindset that defines Microsoft engineering culture.

 Microsoft DE Interview Process